lmichilot/UdacityFSW_Project3/README.md

 ## How to Run Project

-Download the project zip file to you computer or clone this repository to your desktop.
+* Install Vagrant and VirtualBox
+* Clone this repository
+* Unzip file `"newsdata.zip"`.
+The file inside is called newsdata.sql.
+  Put this file into the vagrant directory, which is shared with your virtual machine.
+* Launch Vagrant VM by running `vagrant up`, you can the log in with `vagrant ssh`
+* To load the data, use the command `psql -d news -f newsdata.sql`

-Navigate to the project directory and type in the following command: python reporting.py
+* Navigate to the project directory and type `python reporting.py` from the command line.